mkvlrn/template-discordbot/README.md

 ### `yarn dev`

-Runs the project in watch mode, automatically restarting on changes.
-Uses [tsx](https://github.com/privatenumber/tsx) to run the typescript code without transpiling to `./build`.
+Runs the project in watch mode.

 ### `yarn build`